Belgravia: Cultural references

 The novels of Anthony Trollope (1815–1882): The Way We Live Now, Phineas Finn, Phineas Redux, The Prime Minister, and The Duke's Children all give accurate descriptions of 19th-century Belgravia.

 Flunkeyania or Belgravian Morals, written under the pseudonym "Chawles", was one of the novels serialised in The Pearl, an allegedly pornographic Victorian magazine.

-In a 1967 episode of the television series Batman, Batman and Robin are invited to a private audience with visiting Queen Bess of Belgravia, to be held at the Belgravian Embassy.
-Meanwhile, Catwoman (played by Eartha Kitt), who has decided to purrrrloin all of the best designer clothing in the world, hatches a plan to steal the Golden Fleece from Queen Bess.
-Catwoman gases Queen Bess and her staff, stealing the gold-threaded dress, but is still foiled in the end.
-Batman, Robin, Batgirl, Commissioner Gordon, and Chief O’Hara are awarded with the Royal Order of the Belgravian Garter for recovering the Golden Fleece and rescuing Queen Bess.
-In this case the show parodies both Queen Elizabeth I and the London district.
+A 1967 episode of the television series Batman is set in Belgravia.

 In the popular British television series Upstairs, Downstairs (1971–1975), the scene is set in the household of Richard Bellamy (later 1st Viscount Bellamy of Haversham) at 165 Eaton Place, Belgravia (65 Eaton Place was used for exterior shots; a "1" was painted in front of the house number).
 It depicts the lives of the Bellamys and their staff of domestic servants in the years 1903–1930, as they experience the tumultuous events of the Edwardian era, World War I and the postwar 1920s, culminating with the stock market crash of 1929, which ends the world they had known.
 In 2010, filming began on a mini-series intended to pick up the story of one of the main characters, Rose Buck, in 1936, as she returns to 165 Eaton Place to serve as the Holland family's housekeeper.

 The first episode of the second series of the television programme Sherlock is "A Scandal in Belgravia", loosely based on the Arthur Conan Doyle short story "A Scandal in Bohemia".
+Moreover, Conan Doyle's friend and literary collaborator, Bertram Fletcher Robinson, died in Belgravia in 1907.

+The Princess Switch, a 2018 Netflix original movie starring Vanessa Hudgens, takes place largely in the fictional kingdom of Belgravia.

 Belgravia is a period television series, broadcast in 2020, based on a novel of the same name by Julian Fellowes, published in 2016, which Fellowes himself adapted for the series.